pcmalik/TFL/README.md

 # TFL: Road API Client application:

 Road API Client application is built using **RoadStatus** project as console client application and **RoadStatus.Tests** project to cover unit testing.
-It is built using C# .net core 2.0 using Visual Studio 2017 on Windows 10 platform.
+Both these projects are under TFL.sln solution.
+C# .net core 2.0 with VS 2017 is used to build this solution on Windows 10 platform.

 **RoadStatus** : This project uses NuGet packages for dependency injection and file configuration from Microsoft .net core and deserialization from Newtonsoft.
    For complete list of dependencies and their versions used in this project, you can refer to RoadStatus.csproj file: